Hot day, hot bats: Yanks torch Rockies 11-5, win 5th in row

 Colorado came apart in the second after Didi Gregorius’ leadoff single.
 Torres singled to left for the first of his three hits, and Gregorius sped to third as Tapia held the ball for about four seconds and then tossed ever-so-softly toward third.
 Senzatela cut off the throw and flung the ball into right field as Torres headed to second, allowing Gregorius to head home.

-Romine singled for a 3-0 lead, made a delayed steal of second with the infield shifted for LeMahieu and scored on a bases-loaded single by Aaron Hicks, who had been 4 for 45 in his career with the bases full.
+Romine singled for a 3-0 lead and made a delayed steal of second with the infield shifted for LeMahieu.
+Romine scored on a bases-loaded single by Aaron Hicks, who had been 4 for 45 in his career with the bases full.

+“I noticed no one was covering when I got halfway there,” Romine said.
+“I was happy about that.”

 OUCH!